omidrahmanidev/distributed-counter/README.md

   show, in real time, whether the system is keeping up with a traffic spike.
 - Run a distributed, verified-capacity load test to validate the "roughly a million views in a burst" scaling target with real numbers, not just local k6 runs.

+- **Hot-set Redis caching instead of a full projection.** The current CDC pipeline can materialize every video's counter into Redis, including cold videos that may rarely or never be read.
+At much larger cardinalities, this can waste significant Redis memory.
+A future optimization would keep only the **hot working set** in Redis — for example, the most frequently accessed or top/trending videos within a recent time window — while PostgreSQL remains the durable source of truth.
+Redis Sorted Sets and windowed stream aggregation could be used to identify hot videos dynamically, allowing a previously cold video that suddenly becomes popular to enter the cache automatically.
+Cold entries could expire through TTL, reducing Redis memory usage without affecting correctness.